 A few cases of dyskinesias and tremors, often of the face, have been reported in patients whose chronic use of brompheniramine extended over a period of up to 10 years.
 Some of these cases were only partially relieved by discontinuation of the drug.
 Haloperidol was successful in relieving symptoms in these patients.
 Spasmodic torticollis has been reported in a child given brompheniramine over an eight month period.[Ref]

 Ocular side effects have included blurred vision, diplopia, and dry eyes due to anticholinergic effects.[Ref]

 2. Thach BT, Chase TN, Bosma JF "Oral facial dyskinesia associated with prolonged use of antihistaminic decongestants."
 N Engl J Med 293 (1975): 486-7

 4. Blamoutier J "Comparative trial of two antihistamines, mequitazine and brompheniramine."
 Curr Med Res Opin 5 (1978): 366-70

-Some side effects of Siltane may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.